-We are developing a strong judicious approach to this area and, while we have not come as far as wanted, a set of directives and FAQs for employees is on its way together with what has now also been stated in the Employee staff handbook.
+We are developing a strong judicious approach to this area and while not yet implemented, a set of directives and FAQs for employees is on its way together with what has now also been stated in the Employee staff handbook.
 We also aim to introduce a system this year where infringements can be reported in confidence.